TAKE A TOUR

 Learn how opal is formed and perhaps buy that personal stone you always dreamed of.

-We have many attractions to explore, including lovely underground churches, a kangaroo Orphanage, Aboriginal art and atifacts, an underground bookshop, many underground homes, our famous grassless golf course, and so much more
+We have many attractions to explore, including 3 opal mines, lovely underground churches, 360 degree cinema, a kangaroo orphanage, Aboriginal art and artefacts, an underground bookshop, many underground homes, our famous grassless golf course and so much more.

 ENJOY THE TRANQUILITY OF THE OUTBACK